full name: Dorothy Adelle DeBorba

 1957

-- On July 19th of this year, the Great Falls Tribune published an article about Dorothy, who was currently a restaurant cashier in Billings, and going by the
+- On July 14th of this year, The Billings Gazette (MT) published an article about Dorothy, who was currently a restaurant cashier in Billings, and going by the name of Mrs.

 1966